ckarwin/COSI/Data_Challenge_Home/README.md

 # COSI Data Challenge

 ## Required Software <br />
 The data challenge module requires the MEGAlib code, available [here](http://megalibtoolkit.com/home.html).
-Among other things, MEGAlib simulates the emission from any (MeV) gamma-ray source, simulates the instrument response, performs the event reconstruction, and generates simulated data for a given detector design, exposure time, background emission, etc. See the above link for more details regarding the MEGAlib package.
+Among other things, MEGAlib simulates the emission from any (MeV) gamma-ray source, simulates the instrument response, performs the event reconstruction, and performs the high-level data analysis.
+See the above link for more details regarding the MEGAlib package.

 ## Getting Help <br />
 For any help/problems with running the data challenge module please contact me at: ckarwin@clemson.edu.